Maybe you’re drawn to the freedom of hitting the open road.

 This is a disadvantage for people who have experienced financial challenges.
 An unexpected medical expense can make paying your monthly bills a challenge.

 Even if you’ve overcome your financial challenges, the impact on your credit can continue for years.

-Some lenders specialize in working with people who have experienced financial difficulties.
+Some online payday loan lenders specialize in working with people who have experienced financial difficulties.
 Rather than basing their decision on your credit score or history, they look at your current financial picture.